FDio/hicn/docs/source/telemetry.md

 the type database for multi-value metrics
 (see [CollectD protocol support in InfluxDB](https://docs.influxdata.com/influxdb/v1.7/supported_protocols/collectd/)).

+## Plugin options
+`vpp` and `vpp-hicn` have the same two options:
+- `Verbose` enables additional statistics.
+You can check the sources to have an exact list of available metrics.
+- `Tag` tags the data with the given string.
+Useful for identifying the context in which the data was retrieved in InfluxDB for instance.
+If the tag value is `None`, no tag is applied.

 ### Example: storing statistics from vpp and vpp-hicn

 We'll use the rrdtool and csv plugins to store statistics from vpp and vpp-hicn.